sonocotta/esp32-audio-dock/README.md

 ## HiFi-ESP32

 The HiFi-ESP32 is a first-in-line product that uses the legendary PCM5100 series DAC with supreme audio quality.
 It exposes line-level output that you can plug into a stereo amplifier.
 Analog power comes through an Ultra-low-noise LDO, making sure no interference from the MCU comes through to your speakers.
-Spend as much as you need on the external amp to deliver the sound you like (personally I prefer late 80's audio gear).
+Spend as much as you need on the external amp to deliver the sound you like (personally, I prefer late 80's audio gear).

 ![DSC_0002](https://github.com/user-attachments/assets/d025ef42-daa3-4ad0-aeec-6ddf309c267b)